STAT545-UBC-hw-2018-19/hw06-katiezinn/HW_06_KZ.md

 I chose to do tasks #1 and #2.

+** not that I had to render this assignment in html due to my first task.
+If you have any recommendations for how to avoid this I would appreciate it.

 # Task #1 - Character data

 ## For this task I am re-working some of the exercises from [this](https://github.com/STAT545-UBC-students/hw06-katiezinn/blob/master/HW_06_KZ.mdhttps://r4ds.had.co.nz/strings.html) strings worksheet from the *R for Data Science* webpage.